sven1977/ray/doc/source/rllib/rllib-rlmodule.rst

     .. tab-item:: Inheriting existing RL Modules

-        The default way to extend existing RL Modules is to inherit from them and override the methods you need to customize.
+        The default way to extend existing RLModules is to inherit from the framework specific subclasses (for example :py:class:`~ray.rllib.core.rl_module.torch.torch_rl_module.TorchRLModule`) and override
+        at a minimum the :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.setup` method,
+        the
-        Then pass the new customized class into the :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` to optimize your custom RL Module.
+        and any other method you need to customize.
+Then pass the new customized class into the :py:meth:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.rl_module` method
-        This is the preferred approach.
-With it, we can define our own models explicitly within a given RL Module and don't need to interact with a Catalog, so you don't need to learn about Catalog.
+        (`config.rl_module(rl_module_spec=RLModuleSpec(module_class=[your class]))`) to train your custom RLModule.

         .. code-block:: python

+            import torch
+            nn = torch.nn

-            class MyPPORLModule(PPORLModule):
+            class MyRLModule(TorchRLModule):

-                def __init__(self, config: RLModuleConfig):
+                def setup(self):
-                    super().__init__(config)
+                    # You have access here to the following already set attributes:
+                    self.observation_space
+                    self.action_space
+                    self.inference_only
+                    self.model_config  # <- a dict with custom settings
+                    self.catalog
                     ...

+                    # Build all the layers and subcomponents here you need for the
+                    # RLModule's forward passes.
+                    # For example:
+                    self._encoder_fcnet = nn.Sequential(...)
+                    ...

             # Pass in the custom RL Module class to the spec
             algo_config = algo_config.rl_module(
-                rl_module_spec=RLModuleSpec(module_class=MyPPORLModule)
+                rl_module_spec=RLModuleSpec(module_class=MyRLModule)
             )

         A concrete example: If you want to replace the default encoder that RLlib builds for torch, PPO and a given observation space,